West Sussex Campsites

 Campers can view historic buildings in the Regency seaside city of Brighton, such as The Brighton Pavilion, perhaps by taking a train ride on the old Volks Railway from the Marina to Brighton Pier.
 Fairground rides at the end of the pier will keep children and teenagers happy for hours.
 There is also the chance to go shopping and dining out on the active and lively sea front, which is generally packed with holidaymakers and locals, who provide an exciting buzz that runs on long into the night.
 Plentiful restaurants and takeaways offer cosmopolitan menus.
 There's no need to cook in the campervan, as you'll find everything from fish and chips and beer at a beach bar to vegan temptations, pizzas, tapas, Mexican foods, American diners and fine French dining with sea views.

 This campsite is situated away from the bright lights of the city, close to Brighton Marina.
 It's between East and West Sussex, with the South Downs National Park to the north and the seaside resort to the south.
 It's a good campsite for walking holidays on the South Downs Way, cycling holidays (there's a long stretch of flat seafront with bike lanes) and weekend breaks in Brighton.
+Technically Brighton is a metropolitan borough, rather than West Sussex, but it's close enough that we really wanted to recommend it to you as a great place to try out your new Sussex Campervan.

 4. Graffham Camping & Caravanning Club Site